Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 The following are bugs that are still present within the current build of fol.io.
 Attempts to resolve these bugs will be made after the MVP release of the application.

 - Order history page - The titles of previous license purchases within the order history page do not clamp down.
 Instead they go onto the next line and therefore vertically expands the card header section of the license purchase.
 This is due to the order number acting as one large "word" and clamp.js not having the ability (to my knowledge) to break down the order number so it can be clamped.
+- When uploading an image to the application, the imagefield doesn't immediately indicate that an image has been provided.
+It only presents this after refreshing the page.
+I spent some time attempting to fix this with solutions such as adding a sleep timer to ensure the file was uploaded amongst many others. in which none provided the desired outcome.
+Due to time constraints I had to withdraw from solving this bug for now, however it is something I intend to fix in the future.
+For the time being, a message is presented to the user informing them that if they don't see the changes being reflected, they can click a link that refreshes the current page.
+Although this isn't ideal, I felt it was important to be transpents to the user and help them with the problem.
+This seems to only be a problem with the account details page also.

 ## User Testing